ParaCoToUl/noarr-pipelines/docs/README.md

 # Noarr Documentation

+**TODO: this should become the table of contents for structures, not the entire noarr**

 Here is the top-level structure of the entire documentation for Noarr.
 This is how all the `.md` files will be combined into one PDF document + it wil act as a table of contents with hyperlinks to individual parts:

 - Introduction `(what is structures/pipelines, when to use which, note about bindings)`